dhananjaym2/Mac-tweaks/README.md

 Small tweaks, tricks etc to make working in Mac easier.
 *Note: These have been tested on a Mac running macOS Mojave.*

+1. Show all files and folders(including hidden) in Finder:
+    1. Open terminal application.
+    1. Type `defaults write com.apple.Finder AppleShowAllFiles YES` then click enter.
+    1. Click `command+shift+esc` to open *Force Quit Applications* window.
+    1. Select `Finder`(usually the last one in the list).
+    1. Click `Relaunch`  button at the bottom.
-1. Show all files and folders(including hidden) in Finder: `defaults write com.apple.Finder AppleShowAllFiles YES` then click `command+shift+esc` to open Force Quit Applications window then select `Finder`(usually the last one in the list) click `Relaunch`  button and then `Relaunch` on the pop-up which appeared on the previous click.
+    1. Click  `Relaunch` on the pop-up which appeared on the previous click.
 [Source: gotoes.org](https://gotoes.org/sales/ShowHiddenFilesMacOSX/How_To_Show_Hidden_Files.php)

-1. To save a file with your custom extension in TextEdit application, in the app's menu bar click: `Format` > `Make Plain Text` OR just click `shift+command+T` from your keyboard.
+1. To save a file with your custom extension in TextEdit application,
+    1. While the TextEdit app is open click: `Format` the app's menu bar.
+    1. Click `Make Plain Text`
+    1. OR just click `shift+command+T` from your keyboard instead of the above 2 steps.